deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * Supports asynchronous execution (with polling of process status)

 .. tip::
   In order to learn about configuring a deegree-based WPS, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
 Check out :ref:`anchor-workspace-wps` for an example deegree WPS configuration.
-Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wps`.
+Continue with :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wps`.

 .. rubric:: Footnotes